teegash/res444/ENV_SETUP.md

 impliment the statements for download have correct dates for the payment, not invoice date, also make sure the columns are implimented as the pages with debit and credit columns with respective colour coding

+the tenant name not showing in waterbill payment statement, fix this error

 Tenant search bar ///
 Lease page and export feature /// need to change the pdf doc view Tenant edit ///